sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Fire Insights enables you to write your Dataframe to Parquet Files.

-Workflow for writing as Parquet file
+Workflow for writing as Parquet Files
 ----------------

 Below is an example of  workflow which reads in transaction data.
-It then writes the result in Parquet format.
+It then writes the result in Parquet Format.

 .. figure:: ../../_assets/tutorials/read-write/writing-parquet/1.PNG